Medicine and Health Sciences

 3. Do not forget to inform your landlord or the International Housing Office of the University of Antwerp about the end of your exchange period.

-Questions related to clinical traineeships.
+Questions related to clinical internships.

 Following clinical departments offer supervision in English: Internal Medicine (Endocrinology, gastro-enterology, intensive care, nephrology, oncology, pneumology), Anaesthesiology, Radiology, Gynaecology/Obstetrics, Neurology and Surgery.
 Other wards (e.g. Paediatrics and Psychiatry) are NOT available.
 Most departments accept between 1 and 2 students at a time.
-We first schedule our own students and then allocate the remaining placements to exchange students by giving priority to those coming from our Erasmus+ and non-EU partners.
+We first schedule our own students and then allocate the remaining placements to international students by giving priority to those coming from our Erasmus+ and non-EU partners.

 We do our best to take your preferred department into consideration, but unfortunately cannot guarantee your first choice as this depends on number of applicants (regular + international students) and availability at the ward.
 The wards Internal Medicine and Surgery assign the specific discipline (e.g. Endocrinology, General Surgery, …) depending on availability.